Even when you're on a work term, we're here to support you! Check out the resources below to help you make the most of your work term experience.

 If you're working in a new area, staying connected to other Waterloo students can help enrich your experience and make you feel at home.

-To meet other students in your area, check out Co-op Connection, a service created by Feds to help connect students in cities across Canada and the U.S. through social media groups and events.
+To meet other students in your area, check out Co-op Connection, a service created by the Waterloo Undergraduate Student Association (WUSA) to help connect students in cities across Canada and the U.S. through social media groups and events.

 For a full list of cities where Co-op Connection groups exist, visit the link below!